Coarse Graining Photo-Isomerization Reactions: Thermodynamic Consistency and Implications for Molecular Ratchets: Implications of the Local Detailed Balance for Photo-Driven Molecular

 \end{widetext} which is independent of the concentrations of the ground-state species, i.e., $\conc{\cZa}$, $\conc{\cZb}$, $\conc{\cEa}$, and $\conc{\cEb}$ even if it is written in terms of reaction fluxes (see Eqs.~\eqref{eq:flux_q_e} and~\eqref{eq:flux_qy}).

 Three important properties of the working mechanism of photo-driven \ratchets\ follow from Eq.~\eqref{eq:Kr_ldb}.
-The first one is well known.
-If $\cpp{\nu} = 0$, then $\Kr = 1$ for any value of the \reaction\ fluxes and directionality cannot emerge.
+The first one is well known, while the other two result from the fact that the isomerization reactions satisfy the local detailed balance condition.
+We now examine each of these properties and explain their physical meaning.
+First, if $\cpp{\nu} = 0$, then $\Kr = 1$ for any value of the \reaction\ fluxes and directionality cannot emerge.
 This is a direct implication of fact that the radiation is in equilibrium with the solution when $\cpp{\nu} = 0$.
 Hence, no (nonconservative~\cite{Rao2016}) themodynamic forces maintain \reactions\ out of equilibrium and the steady state is an equilibrium state satisfying detailed balance.
-The other two properties result from the fact that the isomerization reactions satisfy the local detailed balance condition.
-On the one hand, the fluxes of the thermally induced \reactions\ $\cZa \ch{<=>} \cZb$ and $\cEa \ch{<=>} \cEb$, i.e., $\qflux{\cEa}{\cEb}$, $\qflux{\cEb}{\cEa}$, $\qflux{\cZb}{\cZa}$, and $\qflux{\cZa}{\cZb}$, do not enter the expression of $\Kr$ in Eq.~\eqref{eq:Kr_ldb}.
+Second, the fluxes of the thermally induced \reactions\ $\cZa \ch{<=>} \cZb$ and $\cEa \ch{<=>} \cEb$, i.e., $\qflux{\cEa}{\cEb}$, $\qflux{\cEb}{\cEa}$, $\qflux{\cZb}{\cZa}$, and $\qflux{\cZa}{\cZb}$, do not enter the expression of $\Kr$ in Eq.~\eqref{eq:Kr_ldb}.
 This implies that the equilibrium constants of these \reactions , i.e.,

 do not play any role in determining the directionality.
-On the other hand, if all the kinetic constants (or, equivalently, the absorption spectra and quantum yields) of the \reactions\ interconverting $\cZa$ into $\cEa$ were equal to those of the \reactions\ interconverting $\cZb$ into $\cEb$, namely,
+Third, if all the kinetic constants (or, equivalently, the absorption spectra and quantum yields) of the \reactions\ interconverting $\cZa$ into $\cEa$ were equal to those of the \reactions\ interconverting $\cZb$ into $\cEb$, namely,